platonvadim/platonvadim/README.md

 # Hi there, I'm Vadim! 👋

-I'm a passionate Software Engineering fascinated by the realms of high- and low-level systems, simulations, and computer graphics!
+I'm a passionate Software Engineering!

 🌟 Here's a glimpse of what I'm into:
-- 🖥️ High- and low-level systems
+- 🖥️ Web Developing
 - 🎮 Simulations & Game Developing
 - 🖼️ Computer graphics